inspec/inspec-aws/docs/resources/aws_waf_sql_injection_match_sets.md

 # aws_waf_sql_injection_match_sets

-Use the `aws_waf_sql_injection_match_sets` InSpec audit resource to test the properties of the plural resource of AWS WAF SqlInjectionMatchSet.
+Use the `aws_waf_sql_injection_match_sets` Chef InSpec audit resource to test the properties of multiple AWS WAF `SqlInjectionMatchSet` objects.

 ## Syntax

-Ensure that injection match set exists.
+Ensure that a `SqlInjectionMatchSet` object exists.

     describe aws_waf_sql_injection_match_sets do
       it { should exist }